shapeoko/Docs/content/zaxis.md

 [![exploded view of Z-Axis Rail Assembly](tPictures/PS20028.svg)](content/tPictures/PS20028-100.svg)

 The Z-Axis Rail Assembly is the most intricate and complex assembly, and requires patience to assemble.
 One way to do this is to assemble it from the inside out, starting with the smallest pieces.
-One could of course try top-to-bottom or bottom-to-top --- just follow the diagram (and remember to add the Wave Disc Spring) and be careful to use equal numbers of spacers/washers for each connector and to not damage or bend the brass stand-offs.
+One could of course try top-to-bottom or bottom-to-top --- just follow the diagram and be careful to use equal numbers of spacers/washers for each connector and to not damage or bend the brass stand-offs.

 1. Take one Z-Axis Motor Mount Plate (**\#3**, this will become the bottom)
 - place M3 washers (**\#13**) onto the 12mm M3 screws (**\#12**) and place them in the appropriate holes